 To qualify for participation, teams should include only students in degree-pursuing graduate programs (including clinicians in training, such as residents and fellows, as well as post-doctoral fellows pursing MA or MS degrees) or Graduate Certificates.
 Undergraduate students are welcome to participate in design teams, provided that they are supervised by graduate students.
 Given the nature of the creative process, we suggest that teams include no more than 4 or 5 individuals.
+Because of our focus on fostering multidisciplinary teams, the SDC will not accept submissions from single individuals.
 No faculty advising is required for participation; in fact, we encourage teams to work independently and with minimal faculty supervision.

 Each team will be asked to identify a specific challenge related to the proposed theme.
-We recommend that teams select a specific context of use and target audience, for example “Using PGD to support shared decision making between Diabetes Educators and individuals with type 2 diabetes”, or “Using PGD to improve diagnosis of congenital heart disease among school-aged children”.
-In both of these scenarios the focus of the solution should be on new ways PGD can be incorporated into EHR and into clinical decision-making and workflow.
+We recommend that teams select a specific context of use and target audience, for example “Using augmented reality to enable remote training on use of blood glucose monitors for individuals with diabetes”, or “Using in-home voice-activated technologies to enable remote consultations for individuals with asthma”.
+In both of these scenarios the focus of the solution should be on new ways to deliver healthcare services to individuals outside of the traditional healthcare settings.
 Some potential areas of focus could include:

 To be considered for the inclusion in the challenge, the teams must develop their proposed solution in sufficient detail to demonstrate their fit to the problem, original approach, and technical viability.
 For interactive solutions, this would entail developing interactive prototypes or mockups that illustrate their functionality; for computational solutions, the teams will be asked to submit their source code as a text file or a link to the team’s github repository.
 Proposals to develop solutions in the future will not be considered.